Doishy/Doomsday-Codex/misc/puzzles.md

 Win this turn
 ```
 1.
 Opponent has active chains of mephistopholes in play, Snapcaster Mage in Play, Swords to Plowshares in hand and W open.
 20 life.
 You are on 4 life.
 You have Rit, Rit, DD, Brainstorm, GP, BW
 AoI in SB
 IU in maindeck
 LM maindeck
+Usea, Usea, Volc in play
 Win this turn.

 Rit (1) BBB
 Rit (2) BBBBB
 DD (3) BB
 LED - LED - LED - BW - ?
 Sea for U. Volc for R. BBUR
 U for GP (Discard BS).
 (4) BBR
 LED (5)
 BW (6) LED for R. BRRR
 AoI (7) B
 LED (8)
 LED (9)
 RRRBBB
 BW (10)
 ToA (11)

 2.
 Tell me the T2 kill from a board of LP, USea, Island and a hand of DR, DR, BS, PN, BW.